Charles Law - Irwin [3296]

 N.B.
 Before carrying out the experiment ensure that the base of the capillary tube is aligned with the zero mark on the base plate.
 If there is a small amount of oil at the base of the tube align the top of the oil mark to the zero mark.

 The Irwin Charles’ Law Apparatus comprises a capillary tube, which is sealed at the bottom, showing a scale from 0 to 200mm.
 This is mounted onto a backing plate which also has a -10 to 100oC thermometer mounted alongside the tube.
-Due to movement of the oil in the capillary tube in transit separation of the bead may occur, therefore we supply the oil separately in a small container along with a Syringe which allows the customer to fill it.
+Due to movement of the oil in the capillary tube in transit, separation of the bead may occur.

 Video Presentation available on the IPC Irwin website: http://www.ipcirwin.com/charles-law-apparatus